JiaqianNi/JiaqianNi.github.io/_pages/research.md

 ## Working Papers

-  * "Behavior, Identity, and Incongruency: When and How are Political Attitudes Moved?"
-    (HKU MPhil thesis)
+  * "Behavior, Identity, and Incongruency: When and How are Political Attitudes Moved?" <br> (HKU MPhil thesis)

   * "Mixed Signaling and Negativity Bias: When do Negative Public Opinion Harm or Help International Reconciliation?"
+    <br> (Second Year Paper)

   * "Do War Apologies Work?
-Interstate Apologies in the Shadow of Domestic Dynamics."
-    (with Kai Quek, Under Review)
+Interstate Apologies in the Shadow of Domestic Dynamics." <br> (with Kai Quek, Under Review)

-  * "The Pblic Dynamics of Conciliation in the Shadow of Interstate Grievances."
-    (with Kai Quek)
+  * "The Pblic Dynamics of Conciliation in the Shadow of Interstate Grievances." <br> (with Kai Quek)

-  * "The Public Dynamics of Reconciliation: Parallel Experiments in China and the United States."
-    (with Kai Quek and Gabriel Fung)
+  * "The Public Dynamics of Reconciliation: Parallel Experiments in China and the United States." <br>(with Kai Quek and Gabriel Fung)